-- 6. Contact the PA Program by phone MUST SPEAK TO SOMEONE. - 7.
-Contact ISU Risk Management at (208)282-5741 ASAP (within 24 hours if possible) Note: DURING BUSINESS HOURS. - 8.
-Complete Needle Stick Form in Didactic Year Commons or Clinical Year Commons

-Follow the treating provider's recommendations regarding follow-up and treatment of needle stick and/or bloodborne exposure.
-Student's PA program contact to complete Supervisor's Accident Investigation and Report Form.
+- 5. Contact the PA Program by phone MUST SPEAK TO SOMEONE ASAP. - 6.
+Contact ISU Risk Management at (208)282-5741 ASAP (within 24 hours) Note: Please leave a message if no one answers. - 7.
+Complete Needle Stick Form in Didactic Year Commons or Clinical Year Commons. - 8.
+Follow the treating provider's recommendations regarding follow-up and treatment of needle stick and/or infectious and environmental hazards exposure.
+Student's PA program contact to complete Supervisor's Accident Investigation and Report Form